Low Vision Clinic

 - Discussion about mobility and safety in your home

-Your medical insurance will cover the low vision exam and follow up visits.
-Unfortunately, medical insurance does not cover low vision aids and they generally cost about the same as a new pair of glasses.
-There is a $50.00 fee for the low vision refraction that is not covered by insurance.
+Your medical insurance will cover a low vision evaluation and progress visits.
+Unfortunately, medical insurance does not cover low vision devices and cost is similar to a new pair of glasses.